 EhBasic@LPC1769 debug console

 Thinking that at some point Arduino would limit performance I choose a more powerfull platform: an NXP LPC1769, ARM Cortex 3.
 The LPC also has 5V tolerant GPIO pins needed by MOS chips.
+First test was with a 32k x 8 SRAM (HM62256) and fake6502 running EhBasic.

 Then GPIO pins were connected to SRAM as 6502 buses, really an incomplete address bus (A0 to A13) beause only 14 contiguous GPIO pins available: P1.18 to P1.31.